What do MPs spend public money on?

 MPs also have access to Disability and Security budgets.
 The Disability budget provides funding to support reasonable adjustments for MPs with disability needs.
 It helps them fulfil their responsibilities under the Equality Act, by funding reasonable adjustments for staff members, volunteers, job applicants or constituents visiting their office or surgery.

-The Security budget provides funding for the cost of security measures which are recommended by the police to keep MPs, their staff and their families safe.
+The Security budget provides funding for the cost of security measures that are recommended by the police to keep MPs, their staff and their families safe.

 Unlike the other budgets, we publish the total cost of security and disability measures for all MPs, rather than individual costs, in line with our Publication Policy.